-In terms of repayment, once again, due to the short-term nature of these loans, you’ll see that lenders are more likely to require daily or weekly payments, as opposed to a longer-term monthly repayment schedule.
+In terms of repayment, due to the short-term nature of these loans, lenders are more likely to require daily or weekly payments for payroll loans, as opposed to a longer-term monthly repayment schedule.

 Rates and Terms of Payroll Loans

-As we just mentioned, the rates and terms of your payroll loan will depend on the specific type of loan and the small business lender you work with.
-Generally, however, you can expect your rates and terms to fall within the following ranges:
+The rates and terms of payroll loans will depend on the specific type of loan and the small business lender you work with.
+Generally, however, you can expect the following ranges:

-If you’re looking for a payroll loan, you need capital fast and you need to use it for a very specific purpose.
+If you’re looking for a payroll loan, you need capital fast for a very specific purpose.
 The three types of business loans below—short-term loans, business lines of credit, and invoice financing—can give you access to cash quickly, and there are no restrictions on how you can use that capital.

 Although it may be tempting to apply for a bank or SBA loan—as these loans will offer highly qualified borrowers the best terms and rates—these loans will require extensive application processes and will be slow to fund.